Physics and Astrophysics BSc 36 months Undergraduate Programme By The University of Sheffield |TopUniversities

 In your third year, you’ll continue to study essential concepts in physics and astrophysics in even more detail.
 You’ll have the opportunity to explore a variety of optional modules on subjects including astrobiology, machine learning, and quantum mechanics and advanced electrodynamics.

-You’ll also get the chance to complete a research project and refine your technical skills.
-You’ll choose from a range of different areas, including astrophysics research, industrial group work, data science, physics education, our Quantum Information Laboratory, or a project working alongside a research group.
-Through your project, you’ll gain valuable hands-on experience, with the opportunity to investigate a real-world problem.
+You'll also get the chance to investigate a real-world problem and refine your technical skills by completing a research project.
+You’ll choose from a range of different areas, including astrophysics research, industrial group work, physics education, or a project in our Quantum Information Laboratory.

 Accreditation